 - Q: How to correct... the past?

-- A:
+- A

 - keep last N statuses in memory

 - including own controls

 - as the "real" status (the correction) of the past arrives from server...

 - ...compare it with stored past status (at corresponding time):

+- does it match? within some tolerance

-- does it match? nothing to do
+- does it mismatch? discard frame and following ones, rerun simulation to present (reusing stored controls)